rpuntaie/blog/information_time_energy.rst

 A variable is defined by its values.
 The number of values is the information `I` of the variable.
-`dI` is a system change and thus the system time.
+`dI` is the system change and thus the system time.

 "Space" means generally the value-components of an interaction (a value), not necessarily physical space.